ANJani9web/IITISoC-23-Web-21-Note_Making_Chrome_Extension/README.md

  Notes-Maker can work on multiple devices and has a very good user interface.
 It is basically work on the principle of CRUD(create,replace,update,delete)
 There you can make any type of notes and that notes being saved on your local device.

+<h3>The following are some specialisation of Notes-Maker.</h3>
+1) It works on the principle of CRUD.
+2) It has a searching functionality.You can search your notes easily.
+3) Dates and Time also got saved with notes which help user to distinguish their notes.
+4) It has a good user interface.
+5) Notes-Maker is totally Responsive and work perfectly in every device.

+<h1>Tech Stacks.</h1>

+1) React.
+2) CSS.
+3) Javascript.
+4) HTML.

+<h1>Team Members.</h1>

+1) Shiv Patel.
+2) Yogesh Patidar.
+3) Vishal.
+4) Roshan Saini.

+<h1>Mentors</h1>

+1) Anjani Kumar.
+2) Jayant Belwanshi.